Lone1106/terminal-website/README.md

 - about (get info about the owner)
 - projects (show current projects of the owner)
 - links (show social media links of the owner)

-_More commands might be added in the future_